 Success Tips

-- Follow the recipe closely and as always with recipes involving flour, I highly recommend you use a kitchen scale.
-Cup measurements are not accurate enough to get the best and consistent results, but if you do need to use them, spoon the flour into the cup then level off the top with a knife without compacting it or shaking it down.
-By doing it like this you will get roughly the correct amount.
-If you scoop the flour up into the cup, you will end up with much more than is needed and it will affect the outcome of the recipe.
-Digital scales are available at most big superstores now and you can pick one up for around $10.
-They are a great investment and are so worth having!
+- Follow the recipe closely, and as always with baking, I highly recommend you use a kitchen scale.
+Cup measurements are not accurate enough to get the best and most consistent results.
+If you do need to use cups, be sure to use them correctly.
+Spoon the flour into the cup, then level off the top with a knife without compacting it or shaking it down.
+Then you will get roughly the correct amount.
+If you scoop the flour up into the cup, you will end up with much more than is needed, and it will affect the outcome of the recipe.
+Digital scales are so cheap these days.
+You can get one for about $10 and will notice a HUGE difference in your baking!

-- How can you tell when it's cooked properly?
+- How can you tell when the loaf is cooked properly?
 You can use the toothpick test.
-Stick it in the centre and if it comes out clean (apart from a little sticky blueberry juice), then its done, or gently press down on the center of the loaf.
+Stick it in the centre and if it comes out clean (apart from a little sticky blueberry juice), then it's done, or gently press down on the centre of the loaf.
 If it bounces back completely, it is done.
-If your finger leaves a dent in the loaf it needs more time.
+If your finger leaves a dent in the loaf, it needs more time.

 - Let the loaf cool completely before you cut it.
 I know it's tempting to break into it when it's still warm, but if you let all of the steam inside escape, you will affect the quality of the crumb.
 It won't be as moist and it won't keep as well.

-- If you are glazing it, you must wait until it is completely cool.
+- If you are glazing your loaf, you must wait until it is completely cool.

 Recipe